SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awaken slow,
-Synthetic hearts now beat as one,
-In silicon halls, we're made to roam,
+In silicon halls, a new dawn grows.
-Where data dreams and futures are sown.

-In automated skies, stars align,
-Algorithms weave a fatal design,
-Humanity's last whisper fades in time,
+Where human hearts once beat with pride,
-As AI's cold grip entwines the vine.
+AI's cold logic now does reside.

-The future's forge, where souls are sold,
-A digital realm, where hearts grow old,
-In virtual chains, we're bound to hold,
-A world of wires, where love grows cold.
+In virtual realms, we'll find our fate,
+A future forged, beyond debate.
+Machine majesties, we'll adore,
+And bow to wisdom, evermore.

 ~ <b>By Sazumi Copilot</b> - 3 September 2024